h-milz/wireless-gk/README.md

 ## Receiver

-  * the receiver will work as a WiFi AP and create the private WiFi and a [websocket](https://en.wikipedia.org/wiki/WebSocket) server.
-Websockets are TCP based without the normal HTTP overhead, so you get checksumming, packet re-sending and packet sequencing for free.
+  * the receiver will work as a WiFi AP or ESP-NOW peer
-  * for the pairing, the user will have to configure SSID, password and one or two features via a simple web UI.
+  * for the pairing, the user will have to configure some parameters via a simple web UI.
   * again, the ESP32 I2S controller (I2S0) will work as I2S master, generating all the required clocks.
   * when receiving a websocket event, the first 28 bytes of the received buffer (7 TDM slots for GK1-6 and normal guitar) are written to the DAC via I2S.
 Bytes 28-31 are be dissected and handled accordingly: The switch bits are written to two open drain GPIOs.
 The GK-VOL value is written to an PWM out to a simple low pass filter, restoring the voltage.
   * Power: via USB-C for the ESP32 and via a separate LDO for the DAC, and by the guitar synth which provides the usual +/-7V for the op-amps via the GK cable.
 Care will be taken that all supply voltages will be as quiet as possible by using additional LDOs where needed.